 Department of Obstetrics and Gynecology

-The Department of Obstetrics and Gynecology at Mayo Clinic in Rochester, Minn., offers comprehensive inpatient and outpatient services for women.
-There are 44 physicians on staff in the department.
+The Department of Obstetrics and Gynecology at Mayo Clinic's campus in Rochester, Minnesota, offers comprehensive inpatient and outpatient services for women.
+There are 44 staff physicians in the department.
 Besides patient care, staff members are also involved in research and medical education.